rjwats/esp8266-react/README.md

 Predicate            | Description
 -------------------- | -----------
 NONE_REQUIRED        | No authentication is required.
-IS_AUTHENTICATED     | Any authentication is permitted.
+IS_AUTHENTICATED     | Any authenticated principal is permitted.
-IS_AUTHENTICATED     | Any authentication is permitted.
+IS_ADMIN             | The authenticated principal must be an admin.

 You can use the security manager to wrap any web handler with an authentication predicate: